emdeh/CMEmodule/Create-UserList-From-ridBrute-README.md

-# User Documentation -  UserListFromRIDBrute Module
+# Extract Usernames Module - User Documentation

 ## Overview
 The `UserListFromRIDBrute` module for CrackMapExec (CME) is designed to process output from the `--rid-brute` flag and extract usernames where `sidtype` is 'SidTypeUser'.
 This functionality is crucial when working with domain user accounts, particularly when `NULL` Authentication is enabled.